-To be eligible for the Angler and Hunter Recruitment and Retention Grants, Round 3, the group:
+To be eligible for the Angler and Hunter Recruitment and Retention Grants, the group:

-- Must have a mission or educational purpose that supports hunter and angler recruitment and retention
+- Must have a mission or educational purpose that supports hunter and/or angler recruitment and retention.

 Applicants who do not meet these criteria are not eligible.

-The funding priority for Round 3 of grants is angler and hunter recruitment and retention programs that target underserved audiences, new immigrant populations and have an ongoing impact, rather than one-time events.
+The funding priority for grants is angler and hunter recruitment and retention programs that target underserved audiences, new immigrant populations and have an ongoing impact, rather than one-time events.

 Eligible projects provide innovative angler and hunter recruitment and retention programs.
 Examples of eligible projects include, but are not limited to:

-- Hunter recruitment and retention projects that support the 2015 MN Pheasant Summit Action Plan
+- Hunter recruitment and retention projects that support the 2015 Minnesota Pheasant Summit Action Plan.

-- Hunter recruitment and retention projects that support the 2006 MN DNR Duck Plan
+- Hunter recruitment and retention projects that support the 2006 Minnesota DNR Duck Plan.

-- Reverse mentoring programs in which younger anglers and hunters would be encouraged to re-engage or re-invigorate anglers and hunters age 45 and older
+- Reverse mentoring programs in which younger anglers and hunters would be encouraged to re-engage or reactivate anglers and hunters age 45 and older.

-- Long term angling and hunting mentoring programs targeted at new to hunting or non-hunting adults age 18-44
+- Long term angling and hunting mentoring programs targeted at new to fishing/hunting or non-fishing/hunting adults age 18-44.

-- Evaluation of the impact of participation in HS archery and shooting sport programs on hunter recruitment
+- Evaluation of the impact of participation in high school archery, shooting sport and fishing programs on angler and hunter recruitment.

-- Other projects that support Minnesota's angling or hunting heritage as determined by MN DNR
+- Other projects that support Minnesota’s angling or hunting heritage as determined by DNR.

 Grant dollars cannot be used for activities such as, but not limited to: